HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 - **FHIR operation to generate context**: A FHIR read or search string illustrating the intended content of the event.
 - **Description**: A functional description of the context value.
 If this value can change according to the FHIR version in use, the description SHOULD describe the value for each supported FHIR version.

 A Hub SHALL at least send the elements indicated in *FHIR operation to generate context*; a subscriber SHALL gracefully handle receiving a full FHIR resource in the context of a notification.
-For example, when the [`ImagingStudy-open`](3-5-1-imagingstudy-open.html) event occurs, the notification sent to a subscriber includes an ImagingStudy FHIR resource, which includes at least the elements defined in the *_elements* query parameter, as indicated in the event's definition.
+For example, when the [`ImagingStudy-open`](3-5-1-imagingstudy-open.html) event occurs, the notification sent to a subscriber includes an ImagingStudy FHIR resource, which contains at least the elements defined in the *_elements* query parameter, as indicated in the event's definition.
 For ImagingStudy, this is defined as: `ImagingStudy/{id}?_elements=identifier`.
 (The *_elements* query parameter is defined in the [FHIR specification](https://www.hl7.org/fhir/search.html#elements)).

 Many events refer to a resource the event relates to.
-Common FHIR resources are: Patient, Encounter, and ImagingStudy.
+Common FHIR resources are: Patient, Encounter, ImagingStudy, and DiagnosticReport.

 For example, when the [`ImagingStudy-open`](3-5-1-imagingstudy-open.html) event occurs, the notification sent to a subscriber includes an ImagingStudy FHIR resource, which includes at least the elements defined in the *_elements* query parameter, as indicated in the event's definition.
 For ImagingStudy, this is defined as: `ImagingStudy/{id}?_elements=identifier`.
 (The *_elements* query parameter is defined in the [FHIR specification](https://www.hl7.org/fhir/search.html#elements)).